 JUNIOR SPRINT RACING TEAM

 The Seattle Canoe & Kayak Youth Sprint Team is co-ed, multi-age (grades 6-college), and practices on Green Lake after school and on weekends.
-The Seattle Canoe & Kayak Club is affiliated with the US Canoe and Kayak Team (USACK), and the City of Seattle Department of Parks & Recreation.
+The Seattle Canoe & Kayak Club is a member of the American Canoe Association (ACA), and affiliated with the City of Seattle Department of Parks & Recreation.
 Our program offers a lot of fun, hard work and pay-offs.
 Year-round membership on the team is a big commitment, but in return it offers physical and mental training, skills and confidence building, socialization, coaching, competition and the opportunity for both team and personal success.
 As a community, we are learning how important it is to make these opportunities available to our young people.

 Completion of the Development Classes and permission of the head coach are required for enrollment.
 For additional information please contact the club office at 206-684-4074 or come by the Small Crafts Center office at the Green Lake boathouse.

 Registration is completed through Seattle Parks and Recreation.
 Note it IS generally possible to join programs after they start.
 Please contact the Small Crafts Center office, 206-684-4074 or stop by during the day.

 Registration & everything: Tami Oki